 The Roman Bridge in Almuñecar

 Walk up the dirt road for about five minutes and then take a left onto the small drive that is closed off with a chain.
-Follow this path for about another five minutes until you find the Roman Bridge of Cotobro.
-The path is not well marked and it is not an easy find.
+Follow this path for about another five-minutes until you find the Roman Bridge of Cotobro.
+The path is not well marked, and it's not an easy find.
+Good luck!!